nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Viewing a client: `view`

-Creates a popup view of the specified client from ClientHub containing all the information about the specified client.
+Creates a pop-up view of the specified client from ClientHub containing all the information about the specified client.
 * The `NAME`, `PHONE_NUMBER`, `EMAIL`, `ADDRESS`, `DESCRIPTION`, and `CLIENT_TYPE`s of the client will be displayed.
-* The `REMINDER` tagged to the client will **not** be displayed in the popup view
+* The `REMINDER` tagged to the client will **not** be displayed in the pop-up view

 Format: `view NAME` or `v NAME` or `view NAME$`

-* The command does a `find` and displays the popup view only if the no. of clients found is exactly 1.
+* The command does a `find` and displays the pop-up view only if the no. of clients found is exactly 1.
     * If more than 1 name is found, `view` will throw an error telling user to specify the name further.
-    * For eg. if 2 contacts have names such as "David" and "David Lim", typing `view David` will throw an error.
 * The command is case-insensitive. eg. `alice` will match `Alice`
 * Any characters after the `view` keyword (and a whitespace) will be considered as the `NAME` of the client to be viewed.
-* Executing another `view` command will create a new popup view of the specified client.
+* Executing another `view` command will create a **new** pop-up view of the specified client.
-* Duplicate view pops are **allowed**.
+* Duplicate view pop-ups are **allowed**.
 * `$` is used to indicate specific name to `view`